- Read our review guidelines

 These water sandals can be ideal for hiking and casual walking, as well as for wearing during a beach vacation.
 They have a durable rubber lug sole that has thick 3.5 millimeter tread for maximizing traction on wet surfaces.

 The polyester jacquard straps fit to your feet with a secure buckle closure for added comfort and support.
 The fabric straps are also quick to dry after you come out of the water.
 The midsole is crafted from polyurethane for durability and the footbed is podiatrist certified, giving you the support you need, as well as all day comfort.

 Because of the sandal design, they can help to keep your feet cool in warm weather.
 This also means that when kayaking, they shouldn’t hold any water inside the shoe while you’re paddling, as the water will be allowed to pass through.

-2: Merrell Men’s All Out Blaze Aero Sport Water Shoe
+2: Merrell Men’s All Out Blaze Aero Sport (best men’s water shoe)

 The All Out Blaze Aero Sport water shoes are designed for a range of activities.
 They feature a breathable mesh lined inner, to help water pass through and also help the shoes dry more quickly.

 These shoes are designed as a hiking water shoe, so they’re built to offer you maximum support and durability for walking over rugged terrain.
 This means they can be suitable for both land and water adventures.